Can Lyme Disease Cause Seizures? Symptoms, Causes, and What to Know

 - Direct CNS infection: Spirochetes cross the blood-brain barrier and invade brain tissue

-- Meningitis: Inflammation of brain and spinal cord membranes
+- Meningitis: Inflammation of the brain and spinal cord membranes

-- Immune-mediated inflammation: Cytokines and inflammatory responses disrupt normal brain activity
+- Immune-mediated inflammation: Cytokine-driven disruption of normal brain function

-When these processes affect areas of the brain responsible for seizure control, seizures can occur.
+When these processes affect seizure-regulating regions of the brain, seizures may occur.

 Seizure Symptoms in Lyme Disease